-Reservoir Dogs.
-Quentin Tarantino’s debut picture has weaknesses, and it is in some ways showing its age, but many of the things that are good about it remain very good.
-The dialogue is both grotesque and snappy.
-The conversations are irresistible.
-Reservoir Dogs was the first film to trade in on the vulgar, racist, homophobic pitch-and-catch of the red-blooded American male killer.
-Tarantino’s explanation of “Like a Virgin”; Steve Buscemi’s theory on tipping; the back-and-forth “he’s trying to fuck me in front of my Daddy” between Chris Penn and Michael Madsen is less inventive now, but at the time, it was refreshing.
-It still crackles.
+\Quentin Tarantino’s debut picture has weaknesses, and it is in some ways showing its age, but many of the things that are good about it remain very good.
+The dialogue remains vivid, fetishizing pop-culture via tough guy patter.
+The conversations are irresistible, trading in on the vulgar, racist, homophobic pitch-and-catch of the red-blooded American male killer.
+Tarantino’s explanation of “Like a Virgin” (“It’s all about this cooze who’s a regular fuck machine, I’m talking morning, day, night, afternoon, dick, dick, dick, dick, dick, dick, dick, dick, dick”); Steve Buscemi’s theory on tipping; the back-and-forth “he’s trying to fuck me in front of my Daddy” between Chris Penn and Michael Madsen – it all crackles.

 Why am I Mr. Pink?

 No way, no way.
 Tried it once, it doesn’t work.
 You get four guys all fighting over who’s gonna be Mr. Black.
 But they don’t know each other, so nobody wants to back down.
 No way, I pick.
 You’re Mr. Pink.
 Be thankful you’re not Mr. Yellow.

 Yeah, but Mr. Brown, that’s a little too close to Mr. Shit.